Multi Proxy Anchor Family Loss for Several Types of Gradients: Proposed Loss Function and Evaluation Metric

 \section{Proposed Loss Function and Evaluation Metric}

 This section proposes multi-proxies anchor loss and a new DML evaluation metric for accurate comparison.
-We first review and examine the nature of SoftTriple loss.
-Next, we propose multi-proxies anchor loss, which extended SoftTriple loss and ProxyAnchor loss.
+First, we review SoftTriple loss and check the gradient.
+Next, we propose multi-proxies anchor loss, which extends SoftTriple loss and ProxyAnchor loss.
+Then, we also propose data-wise multi-proxies anchor loss and all-paired multi-proxies anchor loss.
 Finally, we also propose DML evaluation using nDCG, which is for a more accurate comparison.